CodeYourFuture/wordpress-module/group-project.md

 * Create a 'Product' custom post type
   * The custom post type should have text fields for: 'Product Name', 'Colour', 'Price' and 'SKU Code' as well as a textarea field for 'Description'
-* Create a custom WordPress shortcode that outputs the products on a page in a table.
-Preferably, data should be fetched via the WordPress REST API
+* Create a custom archive template that outputs the products on a page in a table
-* Create a custom WordPress shortcode that outputs a form that allows logged on users to add new products to the database, preferably via the WordPress REST API
+* Create a form that allows logged on users to add new products to the database, preferably via the WordPress REST API

 ### Design Guidelines